Catha Worthman is a founding partner at the firm.

 Rewrite and Contributing Author, Sacher et. al., Employee Benefits Law (BNA Books 2013).

-Author, “Civil Penalties Under the California Private Attorneys General Act (PAGA),” Employment Damages and Remedies (CEB 2016).
+Author, “Civil Penalties Under the California Private Attorneys General Act (PAGA),” Employment Damages and Remedies (CEB 2016-Present).

 Co-Author, with Byron Walker, “Have You Got What It Takes For Federal Court?: CAFA’s Amount in Controversy,” Class Action Fairness Act: Law and Strategy (ABA 2013).